-Caring for Your Sterling Silver
+Caring for Your Silver Heart Necklaces

 Sterling silver is prone to tarnish as is fine silver.
-The softness of the metal, even when enriched into the sterling alloy, means that it can react with moisture to turn a muddy greenish black color over time.
+The softness of the metal, even when enriched into the sterling alloy, means that it can react with moisture to turn a muddy greenish-black color over time.
 Regular care, maintenance, and cleaning can certainly prevent this.

 To prevent scratching or scuffing, store your sterling silver pieces inside their own boxes and pouches as often as possible.
 After wearing your sterling silver jewelry, wipe each piece with a microfiber cloth to remove a build-up of natural oils and environmental dirt.